-- In the bottom of a good strong blender (I recommend Blendtec), add eggs, almond milk or water and vanilla extract.
+In the bottom of a good strong blender (I recommend Blendtec or Vitamix), add eggs, almond milk or water and vanilla extract.
 Blend briefly to combine.

-- Add almond flour, coconut flour, coca powder, sweetener, baking powder and salt.
+Add almond flour, coconut flour, cocoa powder, sweetener, baking powder and salt.
 Blend on medium high until smooth (you may need to scrape down sides of blender a little to make sure everything combines).
 Add melted coconut oil and blend until combined.